 Feel free to contact an experienced ACON Representative today by clicking on our JOIN ACON page or calling the number listed.
 You will find our direct phone number, address, e-mail and a listing of the members of our Board of Directors.
 Some parents and caregivers feel best when they can discuss concerns with a live person and we are here to assist you.
 Please feel free to contact an ACON Representative today.

 Other Resources and Referral Services

 The State Visit www.cdc.gov/autism for updated information, individualized pages for different visitors and data and statistics.

-The State of Nevada has recently devloped a help resource known as 'Nevada 211'.
-By pressing 211 on your telephone, you will be connected to a live operator who has access to a statewide database and can be utilized strictly as a Referral Service.
+The State of Nevada offers a help resource known as 'Nevada 211'.
+By pressing 211 on your phone, you will be connected to a live operator who has access to a statewide database and can be utilized strictly as a Referral Service.
 This service can be very helpful for families with disabled children, Nevadans who are blind/visually impaired to also helping low-income families and individuals who may need assistance with rent, food, medical and other services.
 Nevada 211 also has listings of Autism resources and can be used for Referral for families affected by Autism.

 The Nevada Governor’s Council on Developmental Disabilities engages in advocacy, system’s change and capacity building activities for people with developmental disabilities and their families in order to promote equal opportunity, self-determination, and community inclusion.
 We do not provide direct services.